5 Ways for Employers to Put Diversity and Inclusion into Action

 Over the past few years, businesses have placed a particular emphasis on formalising diversity and inclusion (D&I) as part of their business practices.
 In fact, according to a recent study by Deloitte, D&I is now a CEO-level issue – in 2017, the number of executives who cited inclusion as a top priority rose by 32 percent compared to 2014, and overall, more than two-thirds of executives rated diversity and inclusion an important issue.
 Despite these statistics, the majority of organizations surveyed by Deloitte still have work to do to realise the benefits of an integrated D&I program.

-At ADP, we have a diversity and inclusion program that aligns directly with our ADP core values of “social responsibility” and “each person counts.”
+ADP’s diversity and inclusion program aligns directly with our core values of “social responsibility” and “each person counts.”
 Based on best practices we’ve seen work for us and our clients, here are five tips businesses can use to successfully approach various areas of diversity and inclusion.

 - Start with the data.
 Before you can address D&I, you must know where you stand – and data is the best place to start.
 Look at your demographics to understand representation across all levels and examine talent mobility trends, retention and workforce engagement across key dimensions, including gender, race and age.